AhmedHani/AhmedHani.github.io/_posts/2026-03-10-the-mandatory-cherry.md

 Then, almost overnight, the story shifted.

-It started around 2022, when AI tools became public and easy to use.
+It started around/late 2022, when AI tools became public and easy to use.
 Suddenly, everyone had an opinion.
 Every headline.
 Every conference.
 Every LinkedIn post.
 The message was the same, just dressed differently each time:

 *"Use AI or get left behind."*